Helpful Tools – Ytria EZ Suite (part 2)

 And I am up and running!

 Downloaded the Notes client with Domino Designer and Administrator, installed it on top of the public beta from December in a viritual machine (with 1GB memory).
 Install went without any problems, and the client starts up fine.
 All settings and bookmarks were preserved from the beta.
+It just works.

 7 Comments